muratk3n/thirdwave/en/README.md

 Walk before you can run.
 And glide before you motor fly?

-"Orville and Wilbur Wright integrated and safely flew the first successftrl, controlled, powered airplane.
-The process thev used was one of progressive design and was successful to a large degree because of their experience with gliders.
+"Orville and Wilbur Wright integrated and safely flew the first successful, controlled, powered airplane.
+The process they used was one of progressive design and was successful to a large degree because of their experience with gliders.
 Previous attempts at powered flight were unsuccessful because the inventors tried to fly first with power